 - Vehicle year: The year of your car will play into an insurer’s risk profiling procedure.
 Some insurance companies offer new car discounts.

 - Theft prevention systems: Active and passive theft prevention systems affect your premium to different degrees.
-Active systems require the driver to perform an action to arm them, while passive systems are automatically armed whenever the vehicle isn’t being driven.
 Passive systems are generally preferred by insurance companies.

 Why Is Car Insurance For New Drivers So Expensive?